Fatal Bet: Plot

 Crab fights with Taro's henchmen but is then challenged to a game by Gubon.
 In order to rescue Catherine, Crab is forced to pick between two glasses of wine, one of which contains poison.
 Gubon is convinced that Crab has made the right choice and lets them leave, but Crab succumbs to the poison after he and Catherine escape.

 Sam is determined to seek vengeance for his friend's death.
 Catherine lends him money to be able to gamble at a poker game run by Taro and Gubon.
 During the intermission of the final round of the poker game, Sam is shot by a hitman in the restroom.
 The injured Sam entrusts Catherine to take his place for the final bet.
 He tells her to bet their entire stake because Taro will not have a sufficient stake.
 Catherine bets all of her assets of $50 million, which Gubon cannot match, so she also requests the left arm and leg of Taro.
 Gubon agrees, but Catherine has to bet her hand as well to make the bet fair.
 In the end, Catherine wins with a straight flush.
 Taro does not want to cut off his arm and leg, so he shoots and kills his father and other audience members before being shot dead by both the Americans and Japanese.

 Catherine then goes to see Sam at the hospital where she overhears a conversation between Sam and the hitman who shot him.
-It is revealed that the attack in the bathroom was staged by Sam himself in order to have Taro agree to bet his arm and leg and ultimately have the Kungs kill each other, achieving his ultimate goal of seeking vengeance for Crab.
+It is revealed that the attack in the bathroom was staged by Sam himself in order to have Taro agree to bet his arm and leg and ultimately have the Gubon and Taro kill each other, achieving his ultimate goal of seeking vengeance for Crab.
 Sam also says he does not intend to let Catherine know about this secret and instead, he would conceal it forever.
 After hearing this, Catherine removes her engagement ring, leaves it on the floor outside Sam's room, and leaves.